Skip navigation

 Nonstress test results are given as one of the following:

 • Reactive or Reassuring.
-This means the baby's heart rate increased two or more times during the testing period.
+This means your baby's heart rate increased two or more times during the testing period.

 • Nonreactive.
-This means the baby's heartbeat didn't increase when moving, or the baby wasn't moving much.
+This means your baby's heartbeat didn't increase when moving or the baby wasn't moving much.

 Is there anything else I need to know about a nonstress test?

-Additional noninvasive tests for an unborn baby's heart rate include:
+Additional noninvasive tests to check your developing baby's heart rate and health can include:

 • Biophysical profile.
 This test combines a nonstress test with an ultrasound.
-An ultrasound is an imaging test that uses sound waves to create a picture.
+An ultrasound imaging test uses sound waves to create a picture.
 The ultrasound checks your baby's breathing, muscle tone, and amniotic fluid level.

 These tests pose no known risks to you or your baby.